Azure/onboarding-guidance/Template.md

 ## License

-A short snippet describing the license (MIT, Apache, etc.)
+A short snippet describing the license (MIT, Apache, etc.).